lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Checking compile-c.bat
 ^^^^^^^^^^^^^^^^^^^^^^

-The included batch files cover some common cases.
+The included batch files cover common cases.
-With luck, you can simply run the EnergyPlusToFMU build process described in :doc:`build`, and everything will work as expected.
+Usually, you can simply run the EnergyPlusToFMU build process described in :doc:`build`, and everything will work as expected.

 This section describes how to check the current version of batch file ``compile-c.bat``.
 A later section describes `checking link-c-exe.bat`_.